 Our approach to gene therapy is to treat an inherited disease at its root by augmenting, replacing or suppressing the function of a mutated gene.
 We engineer gene therapy vectors using a cutting-edge, proprietary adeno-associated viral (AAV) vector platform, developed through vigorous preclinical testing and evaluated in several clinical trials.

-Spark Therapeutics was founded in October 2013 as a result of the technology and know-how developed at the Children’s Hospital of Philadelphia (CHOP).
+Spark Therapeutics was founded in March 2013 as a result of the technology and know-how developed at Children’s Hospital of Philadelphia (CHOP).
 Members of our scientific team have been at the forefront of gene therapy research for more than two decades.
 They are responsible for numerous development milestones, including the first clinical trials of AAV vectors in skeletal muscle tissue and the liver, the first clinical studies to evaluate AAV administration to the second eye, and the first gene therapy trial for a non-lethal disorder that included pediatric participants.

 Since our founding, we have secured more than $500 million in financing to support the growth of our clinical programs and platform.
 Spark Therapeutics has also been recognized for its groundbreaking science and leadership in gene therapy: In 2016, our company was ranked #9 on the MIT Technology Review list of the world’s “50 Smartest Companies.”

 We have a growing pipeline of eight investigational gene therapies, including four gene therapies currently in clinical trials.
 Two of our investigational therapies (voretigene neparvovec and SPK-9001) hold breakthrough therapy designations from the U.S. Food and Drug Administration (FDA).
 Breakthrough status indicates that the investigational therapy, if approved, may offer substantial treatment advantages over existing treatment options for patients with serious or life-threatening diseases.